democracyworks/datomic-toolbox/README.md

 like this `(datomic-toolbox.core/configure! config-map)` before using any of the zero-arity stateful fns.

+## Upgrading

+If you're upgrading to 2.x.x from 1.x.x, please see the upgrading guide (UPGRADING.md) in this repo.

 ## Migrations

 Datomic Toolbox has support for migrations.
 The database needs to be initialized by datomic-toolbox to get this support (older databases will need to be migrated).
 Running `(initialize config-map)` installs the partition and a transaction attribute called :datomic-toolbox/migration, which is used to keep track of which migration files have been run.